 - Can you recall a situation when…?

 Candidates are prospective employees, but they may also be potential customers their friends or relatives may also be too!
-Whether they are offered a job or not, the way in which you treat candidates can play an important role in maintaining a favorable and professional company image.
+Whether they are offered a job or not, the way in which you treat candidates can play an important role in maintaining a favourable and professional company image.

 Remember that an interview is a two-way process and the candidate will be selecting you as much as you are selecting them.
 The golden rule of selection is therefore – TREAT THE CANDIDATE AS A CUSTOMER.

 Consider whether you need a second-stage interview to choose the right candidate.
 To ensure you select the right candidate and have a robust audit trail, you should use a score sheet.
 If there is more than one interviewer – these should be completed by each person without conferring.
 The score sheet will help you with the rationale as to why the candidate has been unsuccessful.
 Remember that any documentation from the interview can be requested by the employee.
+Here are some tips on 10 questions to avoid.

 - Offer Letter